- Internet Crimes

 More and more, law enforcement is harnessing the power of these technology advancements and using it to catch perpetrators of these crimes.
 Courts have chipped away at constitutional privacy rights concerning cellular phones, computers and other personal devices.
 Police have more access to your private information including telephone calls, photographs, text messages and search history.
 They are gaining access to this information without warrants more often than ever before.

 The law is perpetually changing in this area as well.
 As technology moves ahead, courts are constantly redefining what is and what is not a crime.
+Only an experienced cybercrime attorney can help you in this perpetually changing area of law.

 Have you ever seen one of those older lawyers just trying to make a call on his cell phone?
 The guys that can’t turn their computer on?
 Is that the guy you want representing you when you have been charged with an internet crime?
 Probably not.
+You need a cybercrime lawyer who is up to date on technology and understands how internet crimes actually work.

 The Kroger Law Group is on the cutting edge of internet crime law.
 William S. Kroger and his team understand what law enforcement’s capabilities are and will help steer you through the emerging world of an internet crime prosecution.